Nikolai Alho: Volos

 He signed for Super League Greece club Volos F.C. at the beginning of the 2022 winter transfer window, for an undisclosed fee.
 On 19 December 2022, his contract was extended until the end of the 2023–24 season.
 During the 2022–23 season, his first full season with the club‚ he played more minutes than any other player in his team, in all competitions combined.
 After the 2023–24 season, he announced he would depart from the club.

 Asteras Tripolis

 On 17 June 2024, Alho signed a two-year deal with a fellow Super League Greece club Asteras Tripolis on a free transfer.

+Second HJK return

+On 24 August 2026, HJK announced that Alho ahd return to the club on a contract until the end of the 2027 season.

 International career

 He made his senior debut for the Finland national football team on 24 January 2014 at Nizwa Sports Complex in Nizwa, Oman, in a friendly match against Oman.

 Alho was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.

+He announced his international retirement on 14 August 2026, having made 51 appearances.